UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian.md

 ## License and access

-The license for Gaussian is commercial/proprietary and constitutes of 4 site licenses for the 4 current host institutions of Metacenter sites; NTNU, UiB, UiO, UiT.
+The license for Gaussian is commercial/proprietary and constitutes of 4 site licenses for the 4 current host institutions of NRIS sites; NTNU, UiB, UiO, UiT.
 Only persons from one of these institutions have access to the Gaussian Software system installed on {ref}`fram` and {ref}`saga`.
 Note that users that do not come from one of the above mentioned institutions still may be granted access, but